-Looking for pub meals?
+Looking for Sunday lunch recipes?
 Check out our guide to the best pub food to make at home.
-We’ve got recipes for bar food snacks like polenta chips and garlic dough balls, and crowdpleasing recipes like chicken pie, beef bourguignon and vegetarian recipes including coconut, aubergine and peanut curry.
-For more vegetarian curry recipes, click here
+We’ve got recipes for bar food snacks such as polenta chips and garlic dough balls, and crowd-pleasing recipes like chicken pie, beef bourguignon and vegetarian recipes including coconut, aubergine and peanut curry.

 Don’t forget classic pub desserts, whether you want a classic chocolate pudding recipe or an easy cobbler recipe.
 We’ve got recipes for easy sticky toffee pudding and banoffee pie.